microsoft/Microsoft-Fabric-workload-development-sample/README.md

 # Microsoft Fabric Software Developer Kit

-Welcome to the Fabric workload development documentation.
+Welcome to the Fabric workload development sample.
 This comprehensive guide covers everything you need to know to create a custom Fabric workload for your organization.
 We’re here to assist you every step of the way, so please don’t hesitate to reach out with any questions.
 Happy developing!

 ## Trademarks